-MIB Policy Resolutions for 2024-2026
+MIB Policy Resolutions for 2025-2026

-MIB Policy Resolutions for 2024-2026
+MIB Policy Resolutions for 2025-2026

-The following constitutes the resolutions of the Montana Independent Bankers Association (MIB), which such resolutions broadly describe the Association’s major policy objectives for the 2024-2026 time period.
+The following constitutes the resolutions of the Montana Independent Bankers Association (MIB), which such resolutions broadly describe the Association’s major policy objectives for the 2025-2026 time period.

 MEMBERSHIP

 Montana Independent Bankers Association (MIB) exclusively represents Montana’s community banks of all sizes and types.
-MIB is dedicated to maintaining the highest value membership available for community banks that provide financial services to all of the people in Montana.
+MIB is dedicated to maintaining the highest value membership available for community banks that provide financial services to all the people in Montana.

 Independent Community Bankers of America (ICBA) is the exclusive voice for community banks on the national level.